 Trailmix.
 This combo of dried fruit and nuts will keep you full, but again be sure to portion it out.

 Choose wisely in the food court.
-Most airports and rest-stops have a coffee place like Starbucks where you can get a latte with skim milk, which will provide you with calcium and protein.
+Most airports and rest-stops have coffee chains like Starbucks where you can get a latte with skim milk, which will provide you with calcium and protein.
 If there’s a sandwich vendor, opt for whole wheat bread with turkey or look for a small fruit and yogurt parfait made with low-fat yogurt.
+When choosing a salad, be careful with the add-ins and salad dressings, which can rack up the calories.

 What do you eat when you’re on the road or in the air?